smccarthy/crows-nest/README.md

 ### How to Build

-Since Crows-nest is coded in ES6, you might need to compile it before running it in your nodejs env.
+Since Crows-nest is coded in ES6, you need to compile before running it in your nodejs env.
 To compile, run following commands in the repo root
  1. `npm install`
  2. `npm run build`